sgotzler/megaText/README.md

 If this data is to be cited in a publication, please cite it using this **DOI** #*ADD DOI from KiltHub*

 Use of this dataset does not grant or imply the approval, commission, or support of your work by the researchers, Carnegie Mellon University, or dSHARP at CMU.
-If you transform or modify to the dataset, you must clearly distinguish the resulting work as having been modified from the dSHARP hosted dataset.
+If you transform or modify to the dataset, you must clearly distinguish the resulting work as having been modified from this dataset.

 ## Acknowledgement